-Of his principalities, shall make himself strong.
+One of his princes; and he shall be strong above him.
 Seleucus I Nicator (311-280 B.C.).
-Seleucus broke with Ptolemy, became king of Babylon and controlled territories from the Indus River in the east, to Syria in the west.
+Seleucus broke with Ptolemy, became king of

+Babylon and controlled territories from the Indus River in the east, to Syria in the west.